codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/lab-izzy/README.md

 ###### CategoryItem
 * Wrap the contents of a category item in a dropzone
-* When the onComplete of a Dropzone is fired update the expense so that it appears on the correct category
+* When the onComplete of a Dropzone is fired the expense updates so that it appears on the correct category

 ##### SCSS
 * Styled the application using sass best practices
  * Created a _reset.scss _vars.scss and _base.scss